 Although Theosophy recognises that a human soul can sink down in consciousness to an increasingly low and animalistic nature, becoming more and more of an animal-like human through successive lifetimes, it insistently maintains that although in a far distant past we were once part of the animal kingdom, we do not and cannot return to it or any of the other lower kingdoms when we reincarnate.

-Yet it is the case that numerous forms of Hinduism and Buddhism, alongside other philosophies, believe in the possibility of the reversion of the soul to an animal incarnation or even lower as a result of bad Karma.
+Yet it is the case that many forms of Hinduism and Buddhism, alongside various other Eastern religions and Western philosophies, Plato included, believe in or teach the possibility of the reversion of the soul to an animal incarnation or even lower as a result of bad Karma.
 Are we to dismiss this solely as superstition or ignorance or is there possibly some degree of truth to this teaching after all?

 Theosophy teaches that each of us, when in incarnation, is comprised of seven “principles” or components.
 Three of these – Atma, Buddhi, and Manas – are of a spiritual and enduring nature, whilst the lower four – Kama, Prana, Linga Sharira, and Sthula Sharira – are temporary, mortal, and last only for the duration of that particular lifetime.
 They are what constitute the lower self, the present personality.
-This is explained in more depth in The Sevenfold Nature of Man, which describes what these Seven Principles actually are, in terms of their nature and function.
+This is explained in more depth in The Sevenfold Nature of Man and further in Understanding Our Seven Principles, which describes what these Seven Principles actually are, in terms of their nature and function.